SarthakChandurkar/QoR-Predictor/README.md

 - **Standard Recipes**: Evaluated recipes like `resyn`, `compress2`, and `choice` from ABC’s `abc.rc` file.
 - **Semi-Random Handcrafted Recipes**: Outperformed standard recipes in many cases, with key operations like `rs` (with cuts), `b`, and `fraig_restore`.
 - **Simulated Annealing**: Further optimized recipes, achieving better QoR (delay-area product) for designs like `simple_spi` and `tv80`.
-- **ABColabX Model**: Achieves low MSE and MAPE, with improved performance after fine-tuning on new designs.
+- **Custom Model**: Achieves low MSE and MAPE, with improved performance after fine-tuning on new designs.

 ## Challenges and Insights
 - **Data Generation**: Permission issues with shell scripts were resolved using `chmod +x`.
 Incorrect step ordering in the original OpenABC-D pipeline required reordering (e.g., running `synthID2SeqMapping.py` before `PyGDataAIG.py`).